 “Thank you.
 Now go back to sleep and make sure you wake me as soon as you’re up.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Ant UlijnWrite a Review